 These are great coloring pages if you need a quick activity for homeroom, or they can be fabulous for an early finisher activity.
 If you don’t have time to let them color at all, consider printing on neon paper.

-How to Print Positive Affirmations for Kids
+How to Print Positive Affirmations for Students PDF

 If you’re planning to have kids color these positive affirmations, you’ll want to print on plain, white, 8.5 x 11 paper, portrait mode.
 If you’d rather not spend time coloring, you can print them on neon bright paper and have them adopt an affirmation to hang on a mirror, bedroom door or locker door.